 Gyms and fitness centers have been added to the Phase 4 industries for the State's NY Forward re-opening plan.

-To be eligible to open on Monday, August 24th, gyms and fitness centers must:
+To be eligible to open, gyms and fitness centers must:

 Please note, Governor Cuomo has given New York counties the option to opt-out of indoor group fitness and aquatics classes.
 At this time, Dutchess County will allow indoor group fitness and aquatics classes.
 However, the County reserves the right to opt-out at any time for any reason, including an outbreak at a gym or fitness center, or locality, or an increase in the County’s infection rate.
 Furthermore, there will be a zero-tolerance policy as it relates to compliance.
 If an establishment is found to be out of compliance with regard to indoor group fitness and aquatics classes, the local government will issue a Cease and Desist order, which will prohibit the activities indefinitely.
 Keep in mind, the Governor can amend his determination at any time.